Aeroseal Duct Sealing & Cleaning Service – Indoor Air Quality Control

 Winter is here.
 As temperatures plummet, you will need your furnace to keep your home cozy and warm, and you would want to ensure that it is as efficient as possible.
 Fortunately, there are several things you can do to improve heating efficiency.

-Air filters are designed to trap contaminants such as pollen, dander, and dirt and dust.
+Air filters are designed to trap contaminants such as pollen, dander, dirt, and dust.
 They play an important role in maintaining good indoor air quality.
 Over time, filters can become clogged with contaminants.

 Unclean filters will not just fail to trap dander and other contaminants, they can also affect furnace efficiency (resulting in high power bills) and are the number one cause of airflow problems.